hapijs/hapi/API.md

       to `true`.
     - `generateIgnoreWriteError` - if `false`, an upstream cache write error when calling `cache.get()` will be passed back with the generated value when calling.
 Defaults to `true`.
+    - `pendingGenerateTimeout` - number of milliseconds while `generateFunc` call is in progress for a given id, before a subsequent `generateFunc` call is allowed.
+Defaults to `0` (no blocking of concurrent `generateFunc` calls beyond `staleTimeout`).
     - `cache` - the cache name configured in ['server.cache`](#server.config.cache).
 Defaults to the default cache.
     - `segment` - string segment name, used to isolate cached items within the cache partition.